 - Once the tofu is water-free, cut it into small pieces and marinate it with the prepared mixture.

 - Now, in a large skillet, heat coconut on high heat and add tofu pieces.
 Fry them off on all sides for about 5 minutes until they get a brown color.
 Once done, take them out on a plate.

-- In the same skillet and add onion, garlic, carrots, potatoes, and bell peppers and sauté for 4-5 minutes.
+- In the same skillet and add onion, garlic, thyme, bell peppers, carrots, and potatoes, and sauté for 3 minutes.
 Pour in vegetable stock, ketchup, and browning.
 Stir until all ingredients are well combined.

 - Let it simmer for 10 minutes on medium heat.